 Neighborhood boundaries can change from one census year to the next, making it hard for researchers to compare the same area over time.
 The Neighborhood Change Database (NCDB) reconciles those changing boundaries in census data from 1970 to 2010.
-Using the NCDB, we identified the most disadvantaged neighborhoods and the most advantaged neighborhoods, mapping geographic inequality.
+Using the NCDB, Urban researchers have identified the most disadvantaged neighborhoods and the most advantaged neighborhoods, mapping geographic inequality.

 With support from the Rockefeller Foundation, in 2016 Urban explored trends and differences in economic exclusion in cities across high-income countries, as well as strategies that cities have put in place to combat it.